Midhun-MP/progress_stepper/README.md

 Class | Description |
 --- | --- |
-[ProgressStepper](lib/src/progressStepper.dart) | You have to initialise this class to create the custom stepper |
+[ProgressStepper](lib/src/progress_stepper.dart) | You have to initialise this class to create the custom stepper |
-[ProgressStepWithChevron](lib/src/progressStepWithChevron.dart) | Custom step with the shape of an arrow [ProgressStepWithArrow](lib/src/progressStepWithArrow.dart) | Custom step with the shape of chevron
+[ProgressStepWithChevron](lib/src/progress_step_with_chevron.dart) | Custom step with the shape of an arrow [ProgressStepWithArrow](lib/src/progress_step_with_arrow.dart) | Custom step with the shape of chevron

 ## Usage

 You can use this control in two ways:

 ### Method 1

 You just need to initialise the ProgressStepper with required values, it will create a default progress step with chevron type.

 ```
 ProgressStepper(
    width: 300,
-   height: 10,
-   padding: 2,
    currentStep: 1,
 )
 ```